 Research

+If you are searching for Fitzpatricks within the past 100 years, we have a new method that allows you to make connections with another researcher that has submitted your search-person.
 The Collection of Fitzpatrick Research is a database of Fitzpatrick names, events, dates and places contributed by over 130 Fitzpatrick researchers worldwide and currently contains over 14,000 Fitzpatrick events.
 These events include, but are not limited to, births, baptisms, marriages, deaths, and burials.
 The Collection standardizes the format of the information submitted and organizes the resultant data into sorted lists to facilitate searching.
-If you have MSOffice 365, a PC application will be provided that makes searching by given name and/or location easier.
-The application and reports are made available to only those that have submitted Fitzpatricks to the database.
-The Collection is for the use of contributors to augment their own research and is expressly forbidden to be published on the internet or reproduced in any publication or in any electronic media.
+A PC application will be provided that makes searching by given name and/or location easier.
+The Collection is designed to augment your own research and is expressly forbidden to be published on the internet or reproduced in any publication or in any electronic media.

 Click the video above to watch The Collection of Fitzpatrick Research V.3 Tutorial.